 I highly recommend this place for a casual lunch or dinner.
 I also suggest you take a moment to browse their shop for some gear to take home as souvenirs.
 The logo has a great design and is definitely a conversation starter.

 One of the better-known breweries in the state is Allagash Brewing Company in Portland.
-They’re the second largest brewery in Maine and they specialize in Belgian-style beer, which includes their award-winning signature brew, the Allagash White wheat beer (gold medal winner World Beer Cup 1998, 2010, 2012).
+They’re the second largest brewery in Maine and specialize in Belgian-style beer.
+They include their award-winning signature brew, the Allagash White wheat beer (gold medal winner World Beer Cup 1998, 2010, 2012).
 FYI: the Allagash White pairs perfectly with lobster (win-win)!
+Having the two together is one of the best summer activities in Maine!

 I took a tour of the brewery and learned about their different Belgian-inspired beers.
 Allagash actually ages some of their beers in French oak wine barrels for 1-3 years to produce their Coolship line, which are characterized by their fruity hints and tart, dry finishes.